isaackogan/FireBased/README.md

 someone did in [Push-Server](https://github.com/lastrise/Push-Server) to a REST API and have a full-fledged push notification server.

+## Privacy Notice

+Note that App developers CANNOT see the device you used to register with.
+Therefore, the device you register the FCM token with does not need to match the device you actually use the token with.
+However, once you associated an FCM token with a given device, at this point, the app developer CAN save that association.

 ## Note From The Creator

 If you are using this, you are a developer.
 You know what you are doing.